aronCiucu/DCSTheWay/README.md

 Multiplayer is supported as long as the server has ownship/player exports turned on.

 ## How to install?
-1. Download the .zip file from the Releases section and extract it in a convenient location, from which you will run the program.
+1. Download the `TheWay.zip` file from the Releases section and extract it in a convenient location, from where you will run the program.
 2. Copy the TheWay.lua file from the zip file and paste it into `Saved Games/DCS/Scripts`.
 The `DCS` folder name may be `DCS.openbeta` if you are on the openbeta version of the game.
 3. Edit the Export.lua file there and append this line at the end of the file, and save it:
   ```lua